14 Effective Ways to Provide a Seamless User Experience

 However, this strategy usually ends up backfiring.
 Having your prices displayed upfront, before the customer makes a purchase decision, goes a long way in building their trust.
 Figure out your pricing strategy with customer surveys, competitor benchmarking, and split testing, and then display it clearly on the website.
 Sephora did an A/B test where they offered one page without pricing and the other with prices clearly mentioned.
 The page with the prices mentioned saw the number of leads double.

 This one goes without saying; unless your website is easy to navigate, customers will drop off at an alarming rate.
-The key is to create a navigation experience that doesn’t require any thinking on the part of the user.
-Implementing effective internal search and smart suggestions will help you build clear-cut, unambiguous user flows into your website.

 Again, there are countless examples of websites that have dramatically improved conversion rates by simply improving their navigation.
 Zen Windows, for instance, had an abysmal conversion rate of 0.75%.
 When they changed their site navigation, their conversion rates immediately went up to 2.95%.